 Spousal IRA Contributions

-Many people are not aware that they can make a spousal contribution to an IRA on behalf of a non-working spouse as long as one sufficient taxable compensation.
+Many people are not aware that they can make a spousal contribution to an IRA on behalf of a non-working spouse as long as one spouse has sufficient taxable compensation.

 For example, let's say you don't have the compensation to contribute to an IRA, but your spouse does.
 You can still make a spousal IRA contribution to a traditional IRA.
 Spousal IRA contributions to Roth IRAs are also allowed.

 Minimum Age Limit for IRA Contributions

 There is no minimum age limit to make any type of IRA contribution.
 However, to be eligible to make an IRA contribution, you must have taxable compensation in an amount that equals or exceeds the amount of your IRA contribution.
 Taxable compensation is income you've worked for, including salaries, wages, and self-employment income.
 Parents can also establish Roth IRAs on behalf of minor children, provided that what the minors earn meets the IRS definition of taxable compensation.

 Other Age-Related IRA Rules

 There are two additional age-related IRA rules that all IRA account holders should know:

 1. Age 59.5: This is the age at which you can access your IRA money and take withdrawals, and the IRA early withdrawal penalty tax will not apply.
 However, ordinary income taxes will still apply.
 This rule applies primarily to traditional IRAs.
 Roth IRAs work a little differently.
 With a Roth, you can withdraw your contributions anytime without an age restriction, but if investment gains or converted amounts are withdrawn, age limits or time limits are applied to determine what portion will be taxed.

 2. Age 72 (70.5 if you reached that age prior to Jan.
 1, 2020): This is the age at which you must begin to take withdrawals from traditional IRAs and most qualified retirement plan money (such as 401(k)s, 403(b)s, and SEPs).
 These withdrawals are called required minimum distributions.
 Required minimum distribution rules do not apply to Roth IRAs while you are alive.
 However, they do apply to Designated Roth Accounts offered in a 401k plan, and they also apply to Roth IRA accounts that are inherited.